Watch PAX West Insider now!

 How much money do you start with in Monopoly?

-Each player starts Monopoly with $1,500.
-Monopoly’s rules specify that players must start the game with these specific banknotes:
+Each player starts Monopoly with $1,500 in money.
+The official Monopoly rules specify that players must start the game with a specific combination of banknotes.

 • 5x $1 note